matoloa/brainwash/docs/build.md

 ## Slimming the build
 * there is now a tool in folder tools to check what is actually running.
 * manually tune what is being included in the build
 * avoid intels MKL, use openblas.
 MKL is huge and comes with only minor performance improvement (maybe).
+Conda forge for linux seems to go openblas by default.
+Check windows, mkl is in windows and eats 750 MB in the build.
+Switch to openblas by: "mamba install "blas=*=openblas", figure out a way for this to be done on env creation.
+WARNING: some forums from 2019 indicated that windows scipy was only compatible with mkl, but that was 4 years ago.

 ## Distribution builds
 This requires a development version of cx_freeze (v6.16):